 Preparing tax returns can be a lucrative full-time or part-time business.
-And it can be easier than you think to become a tax preparer.
+And becoming a tax preparer can be easier than you think.
+Let’s discuss how to become a tax preparer, how to get certified to do taxes, and answer other important questions in the guide below.

-There are over one 1.2 million tax preparers in the United States.
+There are over 1.2 million tax preparers in the United States.
 They come in all shapes and sizes.
 They range from licensed professionals to people without formal training who prepare tax returns part-time.
-Let's look at the different types of people who prepare tax returns for clients.
+Let's look at the different types of people who prepare tax returns for clients and how to become a tax preparer for each type.

-CPAs represent the high end of the tax pro spectrum.
-CPAs not only prepare tax returns, they routinely represent clients before the IRS.
-They also perform sophisticated accounting and tax work.
+CPAs represent the high end of the tax pro spectrum careers.
+CPAs not only prepare tax returns, they routinely represent clients in tax and financial matters before the IRS.
+Their duties also include sophisticated accounting and tax work.
 CPAs generally work in large national firms or small local outfits.
-Each states licenses and regulates certified public accountants (CPAs) located in the state.
+Each state licenses and regulates certified public accountants (CPAs) located in the state.
 Most CPAs major in accounting in college.
 You must have a minimum of 150 hours of college accounting courses to be a CPA.
-You must then pass a comprehensive CPA exam.
+The learning process also requires you to pass a comprehensive CPA exam.

 Enrolled agents (EAs) are tax advisers and preparers who are licensed by the IRS.
 You must pass a difficult IRS test to become an enrolled agent.
 But you don't have to have any particular educational background.
 Anyone who can pass the test can become an EA.
 Like CPAs, EAs can represent taxpayers before the IRS and in administrative proceedings, circuit court, and, possibly, tax court.